 - private career training institutions

 - faith-based institutions

 - academic upgrading programs or a General Equivalency Diploma (GED) at an adult learning institution if it's a requirement for entrance to a post-secondary program

-Students can use the School and Program Eligibility Search to see if the post-secondary institution they plan to attend is an approved school.
-Specialized high schools are not listed in the eligibility tool.
-Students can contact Advancing Futures to confirm the educational institution is approved.
+Young adults can use the School and Program Eligibility Search to see if the post-secondary institution they plan to attend is an approved school. to see if the post-secondary institution they plan to attend is an approved school. *Specialized high schools are not listed in the eligibility tool.
+Young adults can contact Advancing Futures to confirm the educational institution is approved.

 Advancing Futures does not fund Masters degrees or Doctoral programs.

 Advancing Futures funds education programs in a wide variety of career areas, including digital media design, teaching and plumbing.
 The program covers funding for: